13 Coffee Shops and Cafés You’ll Like a Latte

 10 Morning View Coffee House & RoasteryNags HeadSee on map

-Roasting a wide variety of fair trade and organic coffees for more than a decade, and onsite at its MP 11 Bypass location on the Outer Banks since 2009, Morning View has perfected four roasting degrees (City, Full City, Vienna and French) that best exemplify its coffees.
+Roasting a wide variety of fair trade and organic coffees for more than a decade, Morning View has perfected four roasting degrees (City, Full City, Vienna and French) that best exemplify its coffees.
 Choose from a variety of blends and single-origin beans, add any combination of dozens of flavors, and have it hot, iced or frappéd.
 Or do like the locals do and try the Nor’easter with caramel, hazelnut and mocha, all topped off with chocolate whipped cream.

 11 Ocracoke Coffee Company

 Located in a historic island home nestled in the heart of the village on Ocracoke Island, Ocracoke Coffee Company has been an island institution for 20-plus years, serving coffee, espresso, smoothies and baked goods.
 Don’t miss the Nuts n’ Joltz, featuring a double shot of espresso, chocolate, peanut butter and banana.
 Enjoy your beverage on the front porch to catch up on all the latest gossip and island news, where the salt air mixes with the aroma of coffee.

 12 Sweet Beans Coffee & CaféMorehead CitySee on map

 Known as the “locals' café,” Sweet Beans’ staff knows their customers not only by name, but also by what they drink.
 Friendly baristas prepare coffees, lattes, chais, espresso specialties, and popular frozen frappés like the Milky Way, Almond Joy and Bananas Foster – which taste exactly like their namesakes.
 Or, you can try one of them as a hot latte instead.

 13 Folks Café